cmu-transparency/cmu-transparency.github.io/index.md

 TODO: News about the group but also related to the group's topics of security, privacy, and fairness.
 RSS feed as well?

+## Calendar

+TODO: Relevant events in a google (or other subscribable) calendar.
+Include group meetings but also relevant conference deadlines and conference dates.

 ## People

 TODO: Links to everyone's website and perhaps a small photo of